-If we terminate Mr. Keller's employment without cause or upon non-renewal or by Mr. Keller for good reason in connection with or within 24 months following a change in control (as defined in our 2020 Long-Term Incentive Plan), Mr. Keller shall receive the severance payments and benefits he would receive in the event that we terminate Mr. Keller's employment without cause or upon non-renewal or by Mr. Keller for good reason set forth above, but instead of twelve months' base salary, Mr. Keller will receive twenty-four months' base salary over a twelve-month severance period and double the bonus amount he would have received without change in control.
+If we terminated Mr. Keller's employment without cause or upon non-renewal or by Mr. Keller for good reason in connection with or within 24 months following a change in control (as defined in the Plan), Mr. Keller would receive the severance payments and benefits he would receive in the event that we terminate Mr. Keller's employment without cause or upon non-renewal or by Mr. Keller for good reason set forth above, but instead of twelve months' base salary, Mr. Keller will receive twenty-four months' base salary over a twelve-month severance period and double the bonus amount he would have received without change in control.

-The Keller Employment Agreement also contains certain standard noncompetition, non-solicitation, non-disparagement, confidentiality, and assignment of inventions requirements for Mr. Keller.
+The Keller Employment Agreement also contained certain standard noncompetition, non-solicitation, non-disparagement, confidentiality, and assignment of inventions requirements for Mr. Keller.